TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_lb_backendpool_tsg/check-dip-health.md

 ## **Recommended Steps**

 * Using "DIP Availability Dashboard" in Azure Support Center (*Note: This Dashboard will work for ALL LB SKUs and facing directions.
-You only need make sure you're looking at the right LB.*)
+You only need make sure you're looking at the right LB which has the backend pool.*)
 	* Navigate to the Load Balancer in Resource Explorer --> Diagnostics Tab --> SLB DIP Availability Dashboard for <LB's VIP>.
 * Using Jarvis if ASC isn't working follow the steps below.
 (You need know LB's VIP and Region ahead.
 Don't know how to find VIP?
 Read [here](https://supportability.visualstudio.com/AzureNetworking/_wiki/wikis/Wiki/139169/SLB-DIP-and-VIP-Health-and-Availability?anchor=**how-to-find-lb-vip**).)
   * In the upper center-left under 'Account' enter 'slbhp' followed by the region the LB is in.
 Example: 'slbhpeastus'